ABOUT US

 Ventura Improv Company hopes to create a thriving improvisational international center that gives people the necessary tools to communicate, play and understand themselves and the world in a holistic, more powerful way.

-In 1989, an improviser from the Bay Area TheatreSports™ group came to visit her mother in Santa Paula and while there she put on an improv workshop.
-At that time, there were a handful of performers doing improv in Ventura, and several of them, including current leaders of the group, Gary Best and Tom Mueller, attended that workshop.
-The two considered that workshop “a revelation,” and went on to form a local TheatreSports™ league.
+In 1989, Barbara Scott from Bay Area TheatreSports™ came to visit her mother in Santa Paula and while there she put on an improv workshop.
+At that time, there were a handful of performers doing improv in Ventura, and several of them (including Sally and Tom Mueller and Gary Best) attended that workshop.
+They considered short-form competitive improv “a revelation,” and went on to form a local TheatreSports™ league.

-In the three decades since then, the group has grown in both size and scope.
-In 1999, the group took on the lease in the historic Livery, in downtown Ventura.
-They built a permanent stage and green room, and a 80-person capacity audience seating area.
+In the decades since then, the group has grown in size and scope.
+In 1999, the group took on the lease in the historic Livery in downtown Ventura, building a permanent stage and green room and a 80-person capacity audience seating area.
 In 2008, Ventura Area TheatreSports™/Livery Theatre changed its name to Ventura Improv Company.
-In January 2017, the VIC moved on from 34 North Palm Street and now performs and holds classes at various Ventura venues.
+In January 2017, the VIC moved on from 34 North Palm Street.
+The group now performs and holds classes at Namba Performing Arts Space, as well as holds special events and shows throughout Ventura County.

 VIC is a 501(c)3 nonprofit organization.